 The Office of International Services (OIS) asks spouses, relatives, and other personal sponsors to complete the “Affidavit of Support” form when funds held in their name are provided as financial documentation by an international student.
 The affidavit of support helps OIS employees confirm the legitimacy of financial documentation presented by the student.
 The form can be found on our Forms page.

-If you are sponsored by your home government, cultural mission, or a foreign employer, you need to show updated financial documentation that covers your current major field of study or degree level and is valid for the period of the extension.
+If you are sponsored by your home government, cultural mission, or a foreign employer, you need to show updated financial documentation that covers your current major field of study and degree level and is valid for the full period of the I-20 or DS-2019.
+If your current financial guarantee does not cover the entire period, you may need to show additional proof of funding.
 You should secure the appropriate documentation from your sponsor before requesting a new I-20 or DS-2019.
-If your current financial guarantee does not cover the entire period, you may also need to show additional proof of funding.